ildar-shaimordanov/my-scripts/shell/ssl/README.md

 Initially it's been the shell script with `awk` inline script having almost 50% of the script size.
 Later I improved it and added the function validating the certificate age implemented in pure shell.
-I decided to leave the previous `awk`-based implementation.
+I decided to keep the previous `awk`-based implementation.
 Just for fan.

 # SEE ALSO